ddnexus/pagy/docs/toolbox/paginators.md

 - `path: '/custom_path'`
   - Overrides the request path in pagination URLs.
 Use the path only (not the absolute URL). _(see [Override the request path](../guides/how-to#paginate-multiple-independent-collections))_
 - `querify: tweak`
-  - Set it to a `Lambda` to directly edit the passed string-keyed query hash itself.
+  - Set it to a `Lambda` to directly edit the passed string-keyed params hash itself.
 Its result is ignored.
     ```ruby
     tweak = ->(q) { q.except!('not_useful').merge!('custom' => 'useful') }
     ```